Medical Cannabis Information for Public Safety Professionals

 - Unauthorized Medical Cannabis Possession Report (PDF)

-Firefighters, paramedics, emergency medical technicians and licensed peace officers must complete this form to report an instance where an unauthorized individual is found to be in possession of medical cannabis.
+A licensed peace officer must complete this form to report an instance where an unauthorized individual is found to be in possession of medical cannabis.

 Transportation of medical cannabis